andskli/netbackup-scripts/scripts/README.md

 Manage excludelists for multiple NetBackup clients.

 # backupsearch.pl
-Search entire policy for clients with a backup between date X and Y containing a specific string
+Search entire policy for clients with a backup between date X and Y containing a specific string.
+Use forward slashes for search in windows like manner (see example).
+Example:

+    ./backupsearch.pl -t 13 -s 11/01/2013 -e 11/27/2013 -p <policy_name> -f "/C/Temp"